cheleb/scalaio-fullstack/pages/01_ono-at-ledger.md

 # What is Ledger?

-We secure both infrastructure, asseets and solutions for cryptocurrencies and blockchain applications.
+We secure both infrastructure, assets and solutions for cryptocurrencies and blockchain applications.

-... and is the creator of the world's most popular hardware wallet familly.
+The creator of the world's most popular hardware wallet familly.

 <div grid="~ cols-[50%_10%] gap-1">
   <div>